Maxton, North Carolina: Educational institutions

 Maxton is the location of several former, but historically important schools.

-Flora MacDonald College was founded in 1841.
-It was the first college in North Carolina to grant degrees to women.

 Charles N. Hunter a famous African-American educator who would go on to found the North Carolina Industrial Association opened his first school in Maxton.

 Carolina College was a Methodist college for women which operated in Maxton, North Carolina, from 1912 to 1926.

-Carolina Military Academy (Maxton, North Carolina) was a military school for boys (7th - 12th grade + post graduate) which operated in Maxton, North Carolina, from 1963 to 1972.
+Carolina Military Academy was a military school for boys (7th - 12th grade + post graduate) which operated in Maxton, North Carolina, from 1963 to 1972.
 The school opened it doors to female day students during the 1970 - 1971 school year.

 Confrontation between the Lumbee and the Ku Klux Klan

 In January 1958, the Ku Klux Klan burned crosses on the lawns of two Lumbee families.
 A few nights later, on January 18, 1958, the Lumbee surrounded and disrupted a public Klan rally near Maxton, dispersing the Klansmen, some of whom left under police protection while others escaped into the woods.
 The confrontation made national headlines, and the Klan never again held a public rally in Robeson County, even as they gained influence over the next decade in North Carolina.
 The Lumbee refer to the event as the Battle of Hayes Pond, and celebrate it as a holiday.